Employment and Support Allowance

 three months before the date of claim if you would have been

-entitled to it earlier.
-It does not matter why your claim is late.
+medical certificate to show this.
+It does not matter why your claim

 Back to top